ctopheryoung/answer-forum-ember/README.md

-# Plz Halp
+# collab.

 This is an Ember Web Application that allows users to post and answer questions.
-It utilizes a Firebase database and Ember data to implement relational data storage.
+It utilizes Firebase and Ember data to implement relational data storage.

 ## Prerequisites